 a Frankfurt location.
 Debevoise has also had a presence in Asia

 since the 1980s and continues to maintain offices in Shanghai and

 Hong Kong.
 Still, the firm's midtown New York office handles the

-bulk of its activity and houses some 500 of the firm's lawyers.
+bulk of its activity and houses more than 450 of the firm's

 Debevoise has an established paper trail of pro bono achievement.

 Indeed, The American Lawyer has made special note of the firm's